 Wild Arizona’s award-winning Wilderness Stewardship Program—affectionately dubbed ‘Wild Stew’— is a volunteer-based program, formed in 2010, to assist land management agencies with activities to maintain, protect, and restore the character of wilderness areas on Arizona’s federal public lands.
 The program began guiding groups of volunteers into some of Arizona’s most spectacular wilderness areas—Cedar Bench, Pine Mountain, Castle Creek, and Sycamore Canyon to name a few—to initiate monitoring the ecological and recreational conditions of these wild areas.
-Initially launched on the Prescott National Forest, the popularity and success of the program has allowed us to continue working on the Prescott as well as Arizona’s other national forests and BLM lands.
+Initially launched on the Prescott National Forest, the popularity and success of the program has allowed us to expand into a wide range of public lands across the state of Arizona.

 The goal of the Wild Stew program is to empower Arizona’s communities and volunteers with in-depth training, resources, and logistical support in order to protect and restore Arizona’s public lands; through providing positive experiences in the natural world, we also aim to cultivate land stewardship, appreciation for wild places, deeper ecological understanding, and advocacy.

 We engage volunteers on a weekend basis and train long-term volunteers through our Adopt-a-Wilderness Program.
 Adopt-a-Wilderness stewards are specially-trained and empowered to trek into and monitor Arizona’s 90 wilderness areas on their own time—collecting invaluable data and completing maintenance tasks that the federal land agencies have limited staff and fiscal resources to accomplish.
 Training includes invasive plant identification, recreation site monitoring protocols, trail and trailhead maintenance, backcountry preparedness, and more.